exercism/rust/exercises/practice/isogram/.approaches/bitfield/content.md

 ```

 We can use the [bitwise AND operator][and] to check if a bit has already been set.
-If it has been set, we know the letter is duplicated and we can immediately return `false`.
+If it has been set, you know the letter is duplicated and we can immediately return `false`.
-If it has not been set, we can use the [bitwise OR operator][or] to set the bit.
+If it has not been set, you can use the [bitwise OR operator][or] to set the bit.
 If the loop completes without finding a duplicate letter (and returning `false`), the function returns `true`.

 [ascii]: https://www.asciitable.com/